 The Career Development Center invites you to participate in the Job Shadow Program, where students have the opportunity to explore career paths by shadowing someone in their place of work.
 Job shadows provide students the chance to gain a realistic experience of a potential career path or field outside of the classroom.
 The Career Development Center facilitates the job shadowing process by matching students and hosting companies through the Job Shadow Program.

-This is your chance to explore an industry, organization or specific position during a full or half-day experience.
-Job shadows will take place virtually during summer break.
+This is your chance to explore an industry, organization or specific position during a full or half-day experience, in-person or virtually.
+Job shadows will take place during summer break.

 In a job shadow, you will follow your host(s) through their daily activities and learn what it’s like to work in that field.
 You will work with your Job Shadow host to create a schedule that works for you.

 List of 2022 Job Shadow Host Sites

 Depending on the host, activities can include an observation of daily work, informational interviews, meetings within the organization, coffee/lunch at the office or worksite, a tour of the organization, hands-on experience and meet-and-greets with current interns and/or college hires.
 Students will have the opportunity to communicate with their sponsor about what they want out of the job shadow in order to make it as beneficial as possible for both parties.

 After you’ve applied and the application period closes on May 6, 2022, the Career Development Center staff will review all applications and match each student with a host.
 Students will then be notified by May 13, 2022.